 5. Select an algorithm from the drop-down menu and click Next.

 Note: Select ECCP256 or ECCP384 for EV Code Signing Certificates as YubiKey supports only ECC algorithms for EV Code Signing.
+Please do not select RSA2048.

 6. Enter a Subject Name for the certificate and click Next.
 In the example below the subject name is set as Sectigo, but please make sure to use the name of your own organization or individual name here.